TonySkorik/Parser3LanguageSupport/README.md

 ## Release Notes

+### 1.1.3 - 18.11.2018

+- Changed xmldoc building logic
+- Fixed GoToMethod sorting logic
+- GoToMethod sorting logic now puts `unhandled_exceprton` method at the end of the list
+- CommentSelection now does not comment the last selection line if cursor stands at its beginning

 ### 1.1.2

 - In addition to method sorting, added `auto` and `postprocess` methods to top and bottom of the list respectively